xiaoxianyu-office/mm/Mobs.md

 **Modules:**

--   This field allows you to add sub-options that are used to enable [Threat Tables](/databases/mobs/modules/threattables) and/or [Immunity Tables](/databases/mobs/modules/immunitytables).
+-   This field allows you to add modules that are used to enable [Threat Tables](/databases/mobs/modules/threattables) and/or [Immunity Tables](/databases/mobs/modules/immunitytables).

 **AIGoalSelectors:**

--   This field is used to customize the AI goals of the mob.
+-   This field is used to customize the AI goals of the mob, i.e. what the mob will try to do.
 -   [Custom AI](/Mobs/AI#goal-selectors)

 **AITargetSelectors:**